Skip to main content

 A micro-creator with 15K followers and 50K average reel views can set a CPM of $8–15 and earn $400–750 per branded reel.
 Mid-tier accounts (100K+ followers, 300K+ reel views) price CPMs in the $12–25 range and clear four figures per partnership.
 Because the API settles through Instagram itself, there's no chargeback risk and payouts land weekly instead of net-60.

 Creator Lane's marketplace sits on this rail.
 See pay-per-view Instagram reels for the full mechanic, or how much to charge per 1,000 views for the pricing math.
+Once you sign a deal, the rate itself is negotiable — see how to negotiate a brand deal.

 3. Selling your own digital product via comment-to-DM